EPCCed/archer2-gpu-hip/lectures/2-hip-programming-model/README.md

 The `-x hip` option instructs `hipcc` to interpret code as HIP specific.

 ![:thumb](Use the `--verbose` option to see what `hipcc` passes to the compiler.<br>
-Or pass `--help` to obtain full list of possible options.)
+Or pass `--help` to obtain a full list of possible options.)